CaptivateIQ makes waves with Leader Position in Forrester Wave: SPM Solutions for Incentive Compensation. Download now.

 B2B transactions come in many shapes and sizes, as do the commission rates offered on these deals.

 Depending on the role and responsibilities of the salesperson involved, B2B commission rates can vary significantly.
-For example, independent sales reps generally have higher commission rates on average than their traditional counterparts due to the unique flexibility and independence they offer.
+For example, independent sales rep roles generally have higher commission rates, on average, than their traditional counterparts due to the unique flexibility and independence they offer.

-Unlike a traditional sales rep who works for a company, an independent sales rep can take on different roles with different companies and often create their own strategies that best suit clients' particular needs.
+Unlike a traditional sales rep who works for a company, an independent sales rep can take on different roles with different companies and often creates their own strategies to best suit clients' particular needs.

 Independent sales reps are usually contractors who work on a straight commission (or “commission only”) pay structure.
 This group of sales reps tends to be more senior and very knowledgeable in their specific industry or sector.